 I previously wrote a post on using Enscape with SketchUp which covered light sources.
-This post will cover the monumental improvements in the current release of Enscape, allowing us to create photo-realistic textures and materials.
-These include wood, fabric, foliage and masonry to name a few.
+This post will cover the creation and management of photo-realistic textures and materials.
+These include wood, fabric, and foliage to name a few.

 It is truly amazing, the level of realism we can achieve with so little effort and with blazing fast speeds.
 What used to take hours to render and look decent in our old software, now takes seconds and looks remarkable using Enscape.

 The great thing about Enscape is its emphasis on simplicity.
-And to that end, anything we can set in the primary author tool, SketchUp in this case, such as selecting a texture, Enscape uses that information rather than creating duplicate functionality.
-Thus, the process of editing a SketchUp material starts with selecting the material in the Materials tray as shown in step #1 below.
-Next, if not already open, the Enscape Materials dialog is opened.
-This dialog is tied to the currently selected ’In Model’ material.
+And to that end, anything we can set in the primary authoring tool, SketchUp in this case, such as selecting a texture, Enscape uses that information rather than creating duplicate functionality.
+Thus, the process of editing a SketchUp material starts with selecting the material in the Materials tray, as shown below.

-Enscape material edit based on selected SketchUp material
+Enscape material editor based on selected SketchUp material

 Albedo (texture) settings